-William started at the King Edward VI Grammar School when he was seven.
+William started at the King Edward VI Grammar School (called The King’s New School) when he was seven.
 The grammar schools covered the country and most boys with the same background as William attended them.
 Girls didn’t go to school, although there were some radical people who employed tutors for their daughters, but that was rare among the ordinary people.
 There was a national curriculum for the grammar schools, set by the monarch.

 …the whining schoolboy, with his satchel

 Unwillingly to school. ( Act 2, Scene 7)

 Latin was at the heart of the curriculum and the method of learning was to memorise long passages of Latin prose and poetry.
 Latin was the international language of Europe and it was used in the law, the medical profession and the Church.
 If you wanted to enter any of the professions you had to be a fluent Latin speaker.
 William would also have been drilled in grammar, logic, rhetoric, arithmetic and astronomy.
 Music was also on the curriculum.
 There were rigorous tests every week and if you didn’t pass you were cruelly sanctioned with physical punishment.

 Ben Jonson, wasn’t impressed with the education his best friend had acquired at school because he said of Shakespeare that he had ‘small Latin and less Greek.’